Mini Cooper Electric review

 How it copes with people and clutter

-Practicality has never been a strength of the Mini hatch and it still isn't.
-So, if you need to carry more than one tall passenger on a regular basis, you'd be better off looking at an MG4, a Volvo EX30 – or even a Peugeot e-208.
+Practicality is not traditionally a Mini strength and the Mini Cooper Electric is no exception.
+If you need to carry more than one tall passenger on a regular basis, you're better off looking at the MG4 and Volvo EX30 – or even a Peugeot e-208.

 Unlike all of the above, and most other rivals, the Cooper Electric doesn't have rear doors.
 That makes getting into the back a bit of a challenge, because you need to move the front seat forwards and clamber through a tight gap.

 The Cooper Electric's boot – with 210 litres of space below the parcel shelf – is one of the smallest in the electric car class, too.
-For comparison, the MG4 can hold 363 litres, while the e-208 can hold 311 litres.
+For comparison, the MG4 can hold 363 litres of luggage, while even the e-208 can carry 311 litres.

-The rear seatback folds down in a 60/40 split, which is something the vast majority of rival electric cars also offer.
-When the back seats are folded down, a height adjustable boot floor (with some storage underneath for the charging cable) means there's no big step in the floor of the extended load bay.
+The rear seatback can be folded down in a 60/40 split, which is a feature most rival small cars also offer.
+When folded down, the height adjustable boot floor (with some storage underneath for the charging cable) means there's no big step in the floor of the extended load bay.

 Buying & owning